dariusvalevicius/decoder-construction/README.md

 In the psychopy directory are two programs, one for online video presentation and one for offline (out-of-scanner) video rating.
 The video rating program is also adapted for web-based completion via Pavlovia, using the .js version of the program.

 Two stimulus sets, involving 200 animal videos comprised of 10 unique categories each, are also included.
 These videos are acquired with a Creative Commons license from websites including Pexels, Pixabay, Mixkit, and YouTube.
+Videos were processed by cropping to 3s in length and 768*512 pixels.